 What is Long-Term Care Insurance?

-Each policy is different and the benefits provided within will vary.
+Each policy is different and the benefits provided within each will vary.
 As they say, the devil is in the details or, in the case of LTC policies, in the complex clauses contained within them.
 LTC policies often include provisions for a range of benefits, which may or may not apply.
-You will need to look at the specific provisions of your policy to see what is covered, but some of the benefits may include:
+You will need to analyze at the specific provisions of your policy to see what is covered, but some of the benefits may include:

 - Care in the home, including a live-in caregiver;

 - Care at a residential facility, nursing home, or similar;

 - Adult day care;

 - Caregiver support, including light housekeeping;

 - Occupational and speech therapy;

 - Costs of assisted living;

 - Alzheimer’s specialist care, including a wide range of support services